scottalmond/EscapeRoom/resources/DESIGN.md

 ![Hyperspace Demo View Right Down](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_background_demo3.png)

 - Implementation [TIER 3] [Software]: To accomplish this simulated background motion requires a video that is larger than the screen.
 In testing, a 2x by 2x upscale worked well since the center of the video (focal point of the hyperspace tunnel) appeared directly on the edge of the screen.
 Restricting the navigator field of view to this limit would help ensure that players still see at least one ring approaching even when the view port is very much askew.
-	- Implementation [TIER 3] [Software]: This upscale could be accomplished by neglecting the 1:1 aspect ratio design goal for elements outside the center of the video (which will be moving past the players faster and stretching will be less evident), and by using a longer polar transform window when creating frames from the mural (1,550 pixels long rather than 1,100 pixels)
+	- Implementation [TIER 3] [Software]: This upscale could be accomplished by neglecting the 1:1 aspect ratio design goal for elements outside the center of the video (which will be moving past the players faster and the pixel stretching effect will be less evident), and by using a longer polar transform window when creating frames from the mural (2,200 pixels long rather than 1,100 pixels)

 ![Hyperspace Background Demo Video](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_background_demo4.png)